Media Technology MUSE Awards 2018

 In order to create this innovative space, the Cleveland Museum of Art partnered with Design I/O, a creative design studio in Cambridge, MA.

-The development of the initial concept for ARTLENS Gallery represents a true and equal collaboration among the curatorial, information management and technology services (IMTS), education and academic affairs, and design departments at the Cleveland Museum of Art.
+The development of Gallery One represented a true and equal collaboration among the curatorial, digital innovation and technology services, education and academic affairs, and design departments at the Cleveland Museum of Art.
 An atypical and noteworthy approach among museums in the design of interactive technology spaces, the development process was guided by the CMA's former chief curator and deputy director C. Griffith Mann.
-Museum educators were instrumental in curating the space and its related experiences, and IMTS staff worked closely with internal and external partners on both concept and interactive design.
-This collaborative organizational structure is groundbreaking, not just within the museum community, but within user-interface design in general.
-It elevated each department's contribution, resulting in an unparalleled interactive experience, with technology and software that have never been used before in any venue, content interpreted in fun and approachable ways, and unprecedented design of an interactive gallery space that integrates technology into an art gallery setting.
+Museum educators were instrumental in curating the space and its related experiences, and digital/technology staff worked closely with internal and external partners on both concept and interactive design.
+This collaborative organizational structure as groundbreaking, not just within the museum community, but within user-interface design in general.
+It elevated each department's contribution, resulting in an unparalleled interactive experience, with technology and software that have never been used before in any venue, content interpreted in fun and approachable ways, and unprecedented design of an interactive gallery space that integrateed technology into an art gallery setting.

 Designing through Collaboration

-The first iteration of the ARTLENS Gallery is generously supported by the Maltz Family Foundation, which donated $10 million to support the project.
-Additional support for the project comes from grants and other donations.
+Gallery One was generously supported by the Maltz Family Foundation, which donated $10 million to support the project.
+Additional support for the project came from grants and other donations.